By: Chris ⎜ Last updated

 Swimwear is mandatory in mixed-gender spa areas across Norway.

-Age limits are strict at some of the properties.
-Most hotel spas in Oslo enforce a minimum age of 16.
-Bristol Spa is 18, no exceptions.
-Grand Hotel allows children as young as 5, but only during a narrow morning window (08:00 to 10:00) with an accompanying adult.
+Most hotel spas in Oslo enforce a minimum age of 16 and at Bristol Spa the limit is 18.
+Grand Hotel allows children as young as 5, but only during a short morning window (08:00 to 10:00) with an accompanying adult.

 At properties that charge for spa access, booking ahead is almost always required.
-The Grand Hotel and The Thief both operate on limited capacity, and turning up in your robe without a reservation is a recipe for disappointment, especially on weekends.
+Several of the spas operate at limited capacity and is open for outside guests as well.
+Turning up in your robe without a reservation is a recipe for disappointment, especially on weekends.

 Hotel Bristol (Bristol Spa)

-The spa stretches across three floors and draws heavily on Moorish design, with arched niches, warm terracotta tones, and mosaic tiling.
-The second floor has a classic dry sauna, an infrared sauna built from magnolia wood, and a snow room for cold contrast therapy, along with hot and cold plunge pools.
-A sauna master runs aufguss sessions through the day, blending essential oils and rhythmic towel-waving to distribute steam.
-On the same floor there's a hairdresser and a wellness zone offering quick treatments for scalp, skin, and beard.
+The spa stretches across three floors and draws heavily on Moorish design, with warm terracotta tones and mosaic tiling.
+The second floor has a traditional dry sauna, an infrared sauna, and a snow room for cold contrast therapy, along with hot and cold plunge pools.
+A sauna master runs aufguss sessions through the day, which involves essential oils on the sauna stones and rhythmic towel-waving to distribute the steam.

-The third floor has the pool (5.9m × 4m, so a relaxation pool rather than a lap pool), surrounded by Moorish arches and soft lighting.
-An infrared sauna is on this floor too, along with a rainwalk shower where natural stones massage the soles of your feet, and a private rhassoul room for Moroccan clay treatments with steam and mineral-rich mud.
+The third floor has a pool, but it's rather small, more like a relaxation pool rather than a lap pool, surrounded by Moorish arches and soft lighting, along with a rainwalk shower where natural stones massage the soles of your feet.
+There´s also a private rhassoul room for Moroccan clay treatments with steam and mineral-rich mud.

-Five treatment rooms on the fourth floor cover traditional massages, signature body treatments, and facials.
-Mask buffet stations on several floors let you self-apply hair and face masks between thermal sessions, which is an unusual touch that most spas don't offer.
+This is a full service spa with menus including traditional massages, signature body treatments, and facials.
+Mask buffet stations let you self-apply hair and face masks between thermal sessions, which is something most spas don't offer.

-Spa access is not included in the room rate.
-Hotel guests pay from 795 NOK.
-Non-hotel visitors pay from 895 NOK.
-If you're only booking a treatment and don't want to use the pool and saunas, you don't need to pay the entrance fee.
-Packages that bundle spa entry with accommodation exist (the Spa Package and Signature Stay Package), so check those if the spa is your main reason for booking.
+Spa access is not included in the room rate though.
+Hotel guests get a small discount and pay from 795 NOK while non-hotel visitors pay from 895 NOK.
+The main benefit you get from staying here is the ability to walk straight from your room.
+Packages that bundle spa entry with accommodation exist (the Spa Package and Signature Stay Package), so check those if the spa is your main reason for booking here.

 Hotel Bristol Oslo: A luxurious 1920s time capsule